skit-ai/eevee/docs/metrics/slots.md

 # Entities

-Eevee let's you calculate (work in progress [here](https://github.com/skit-ai/eevee/pull/7)) all the important _turn level metrics_ for various entities.
+Eevee let's you calculate all the important _turn level metrics_ for various entities.
 We tag these data points using tog's, an internal tool, region tagging method.